foch1/Hello-word/README.md

 # Hello-word
-This project is to generate money online through gigital marketing
+This project is to generate money online through gigital marketing.
+The digtal marketing